 - NET – Sustainable Energy Technology (Prof. Elmar Bollin, Prof. Dr. Michael Schmidt)

-- NEW – Sustainable Energy Economics (Prof. Dr. Niklas Hartmann)
+- EEW – Sustainable Energy Economics (Prof. Dr. Niklas Hartmann)

 - PVT – Photovoltaic Technology (Prof. Dr. Daniel Kray)

-The institute INES is located in the Georg-Dietrich building at Campus North in Offenburg/Bohlsbach, which provides office space and seminar rooms as well as room for comprehensive test benches and pilot installations.
+The institute INES is located in the Georg-Dietrich Building at Campus Nord in Offenburg-Bohlsbach, which provides office space and seminar rooms as well as room for comprehensive test benches and pilot installations.
 The equipment includes a distributed energy grid (smart grid with renewable power generation, storage, and consumption), climate chambers for investigations of the heat distribution within buildings, a battery electric vehicle, a trigeneration unit, as well as test benches for battery characterization and photovoltaics production.

-For supporting the development, analysis, and operation of energy systems and their components, INES provides comprehensive expertise in the field of modeling, simulation, control, and optimization – from multi-physics simulation of lithium-ion batteries to model-predictive control of thermally activated building systems.
+For supporting the development, analysis and operation of energy systems and their components, INES provides comprehensive expertise in modeling, simulation, control, and optimization – from multi-physics simulation of lithium-ion batteries to model-predictive control of thermally activated building systems.